vibribbon/apt_system_update/README.md

 # apt_system_update
-Small script to run system updates and clean up
+Small terminal script to run system updates and clean up

 All scripts are without any kind of warranty, use entirely at your own risk!